brhannan/sl-ksp/README.md

 algorithms (which may be written in MATLAB, Python, C, C++, or Simulink) to be tested in Kerbal Space Program.

-This provides
+This
-- multidomain simulation capabilities,
+- multidomain simulation capabilities (controls, vision, comms, ...),
-- the coolest flight simulation visualization capabilities period,
+- the coolest flight simulation visualization capabilities, period,
-- and interesting engineering analyses for KSP missions.
+- and turbocharged engineering analysis capabilities for KSP missions.

 ## Dependencies
 Kerbal Space Program 1.5.1